Not Tomorrow Yet: Plot

-While foraging in the woods, Carol kills a walker then painstakingly recomposes her appearance before making and distributing acorn and beet cookies to the children and her friends in Alexandria.
+While foraging in the woods, Carol kills a walker that dramatically recomposes her appearance before making and distributing acorn and beet cookies to the children and her friends in Alexandria.
 She is shaken when Rick returns saying they will have to fight, and visits Sam Anderson's grave.
 Morgan finds her there and asks why they haven't talked since they fought in the basement several weeks ago.
 It turns out that Carol convinced Denise, Eugene, Tara and Rosita to keep quiet about the incident, on the pretense of protecting Denise, though Carol seems less certain now about who it is that she's protecting.
 Carol leaves a cookie on Sam's grave, troubled over who is going to die next.

 Rick calls a meeting and lays out the deal with the Hilltop and explains how the Saviors nearly killed Sasha, Abraham, and Daryl, and it would only be a matter of time before they found Alexandria.
 Morgan proposes that stating their willingness to fight might be enough to stop the Saviors, but Rick disagrees and won't give up the initiative, preferring to make a pre-emptive sneak attack against the Saviors and kill them all.

 Sleepless that night, Carol opens a diary which seems to be a list of the people she has killed: Ryan Samuels; Karen; David; Lizzie; approximately seven at Terminus; and seven Wolves.
 She totals it to 18 lives taken, circling the number as it weighs on her conscience.
 Carol walks aimlessly, smoking again, and finds Tobin also restless.
 Tobin admits that Carol can do things that terrify him, and says that she's still a mom, that she has that strength toward most of the people in Alexandria, but she means something else to him.
 She kisses him.

 Maggie and Glenn are worried, too.
 As negotiator for the deal Maggie feels she has a moral imperative to see it through, though she suggests she takes a perimeter position keeping watch.